Pomerantz Law Firm Notifies Investors of eHealth, Inc. of a Pending Lawsuit and Lead Plaintiff Deadline of March 18, 2022

 NEW YORK, Feb.
-08, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP notifies investors of eHealth, Inc. ( EHTH) (“eHealth” or the “Company”) of a pending lawsuit against eHealth and certain of its officers.
-The class action, In re eHealth Inc. Securities Litigation, No. 4:20-cv-02395-JST (the “Class Action”), is pending in the United States District Court for the Northern District of California on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired eHealth common stock between April 26, 2018 and July 23, 2020, inclusive (the “Class” and the “Class Period”).
-The Class Action pursues claims against the Defendants under the Securities Exchange Act of 1934 (the “Exchange Act”).
+14, 2022 /PRNewswire/ -- Pomerantz LLP notifies investors of eHealth, Inc. (NASDAQ: EHTH) ("eHealth" or the "Company") of a pending lawsuit against eHealth and certain of its officers.
+The class action, In re eHealth Inc. Securities Litigation, No. 4:20-cv-02395-JST (the "Class Action"), is pending in the United States District Court for the Northern District of California on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired eHealth common stock between April 26, 2018 and July 23, 2020, inclusive (the "Class" and the "Class Period").
+The Class Action pursues claims against the Defendants under the Securities Exchange Act of 1934 (the "Exchange Act").

 If you are a shareholder who purchased eHealth stock during the Class Period, you have until March 18, 2022 to ask the Court to appoint you as Lead Plaintiff for the class.
 To discuss this action, contact Robert S. Willoughby at [email protected] or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.